RichCostello/cpc-test-react/README.md

 cpc test
 ===========

-Examples cpc data in ReactJS
+Test example of display data from JSON feed in React

 ### Usage